 by Elena Greco

-When you honor someone’s boundaries, you are giving them the highest respect that you can give to another person.
-You are letting them know, overtly as well as subtly, that you value them and that you do not intend harm to them.
-This is crucial to healing.
+When you honor someone’s boundaries, you’re giving them the highest respect that you can give to another person.
+You’re letting them know, overtly as well as subtly, that you value them and that you do not intend harm to them.
+This is crucial to healing and to communication.

 What are boundaries?

 Boundaries are sacrosanct limits that we put around ourselves, whether consciously or unconsciously, to protect ourselves from harm.
 We surround ourselves with a house that has a lock on the door so that our lives and our possessions will be safe from harm and we can feel safe.
 When someone breaks into our home without knocking, we feel violated, harmed and afraid.
 This is what boundaries are: they are the “house” that we put around ourselves to protect us and allow us to feel safe.
 You cannot feel safe with someone who breaks into your house.

 Boundaries can exist as an energetic field, as words or thoughts, or as actions.
 We all have them, and we can all perceive them if we try.

 People often ask me if the average person would be able to perceive another’s energetic boundaries.
 They absolutely can perceive them.
 We all have this potential, but with many people it is not conscious or developed.
 I see it as being similar to any other kind of talent or ability—musical talent, for example.
 On the one extreme, we have someone like Mozart, a child prodigy, a genius with extraordinary talent.
 In the other extreme, there are a very few people who are tone-deaf and rhythm-deaf.
 The majority of us fall in between.
 However, almost everyone can improve their musical ability once they become aware of it and devote themselves to practicing or listening to music.
 It’s the same with perceiving boundaries: almost everyone can learn to do this; it just takes a little practice, and having the intention to do this will improve your ability.